KeepCreatingOnline/adams-blog/posts/2023-07-09_metamodernism-a-blueprint-for-the-future.md

 A case in point is the political era marked by the rise of Donald Trump in the United States.
 Trump's slogan, "Make America Great Again," was a nod to the modernist ideal of a grand narrative - a return to American exceptionalism.
 It was an appeal to a past time when things were, as perceived by some, better.

 Meanwhile, reactions on the left have taken a different trajectory.
-Movements to decentralize power, break down traditional norms, and encourage more individual freedoms - such as recognizing the rights of the transgender community - echo postmodern sentiments.
-Yet these movements aren't simply about deconstruction; they also seek to construct new narratives and norms that are more inclusive and equitable.
+Movements to decentralize power, break down traditional norms, and encourage more individual subjectivity echoing postmodern sentiments.

 Metamodernism enables us to interpret these political movements from a fresh perspective.
 It does not discard the grand narrative nor does it plunge into fragmentation.
 Instead, it presents a narrative of balance and synthesis, oscillating between the modernist and postmodernist perspectives, and offering a way forward that is nuanced, respectful of individual experiences, and yet oriented toward a shared goal for the culture and people.